lisupeng/tsailun/README.md

 ## Livedemo
 [link](http://tsailun.com.cn/demo)

-Note: Admin panel are unavailable in livedemo
+Note: Admin panel are unavailable in livedemo.
+If you want to try it, please download and deploy a server.

 ## Screenshots
 Main UI